Moooosecat/GW-Underworld-Toolbox/README.md

 Emo Energy:<br>
 Maintain your energy with ease.<br>
-Will recast any missing enchantments before spamming burning speed.<br>
+Will recast any missing enchantments on self before spamming burning speed.<br>
 Will only cast burning speed while under the effects of ER, when energy is below 95%, or when health is below 95%.<br>
-Will not cast while moving, although moving may be difficult with spam.<br>
+Will not cast while moving, so you won't get left behind when you need to MOVE.<br>
 May conflict with Fuse Pull.<br>
+*NEW*: If GDW is equipped in Dhuum Room turning this function on will now maintain GDW on allies!

 Custom Dialog: <br>
 Use to force dialog into the game.
 (Removed TB feature)